Software Engineering: A Modern Approach

 5.6.7 Liskov Substitution Principle

-The Liskov Substitution Principle defines rules for redefining methods in subclasses.
-The principle’s name references Barbara Liskov, an MIT professor and the recipient of the 2008 Turing Award.
+The Liskov Substitution Principle establishes rules for redefining methods in subclasses.
+This principle’s name honors Barbara Liskov, an MIT professor and the recipient of the 2008 Turing Award.
 Among her various works, Liskov conducted research on object-oriented type systems.
-In one of these works, she enunciated the principle that later was named after her.
+In one of her studies, she formulated the principle that later became named after her.

-To explain the Liskov Substitution Principle, let’s start with this code:
+To explain the Liskov Substitution Principle, let’s begin with this code:

 ...